-The advent of the era of big data has had a significant impact on experimental science.
+The advent of the big data era has had a significant impact on experimental science.
 Among them, an important development trend of scientific research in the biomedical field is data-driven.
-The purpose of experiments in the past was to obtain conclusions or to put forward a new hypothesis, but now through the study of massive data to explore the laws, you can directly put forward hypotheses or draw reliable conclusions.
-Therefore, making full use of the existing information in the database can make your research faster and more accurate.
-Here, CD Genomics has compiled some commonly used nucleic acid databases for you to help your research.
+The purpose of experiments in the past was to obtain conclusions or to put forward a new hypothesis, but now through the study of massive data to explore different scientific laws, you can directly put forward hypotheses or draw reliable conclusions.
+Therefore, making full use of the existing information in the database can make your research faster and more accurately.
+Here, CD Genomics has compiled some commonly used nucleic acid databases to help with your research.

-− NCBI, the National Center for Biotechnology Information, is part of the National Library of Medicine (NLM).
+− The National Center for Biotechnology Information (NCBI) is part of the National Library of Medicine (NLM).
 It advances science and health by providing access to biomedical and genomic information.

-− EMBL, the European Molecular Biology Laboratory, EMBL has developed into the most important and core molecular biology basic research and education training institution in Europe.
-EMBL's research mainly focuses on the following aspects, biochemical experimental technology, mass spectrometry, cell biology, cell biophysics, differentiation, gene Expression, structural biology, protein synthesis, structural biology, nucleic acid sequence data and radioactive hybridization database.
+− The European Molecular Biology Laboratory (EMBL) has become the core molecular biology basic research and education training institution in Europe.
+EMBL's research mainly focuses on the following aspects: biochemical experimental technology, mass spectrometry, cell biology, cell biophysics, differentiation, gene expression, structural biology, protein synthesis, structural biology, nucleic acid sequence data and radioactive hybridization database.

-− DDBJ, the DNA Data Bank of Japan, was established in 1984.
-It is one of the three largest DNA databases in the world.
-It forms an international DNA database with NCBI's GenBank and EMBL's EBI database.
+− The DNA Data Bank of Japan (DDBJ) was established in 1984.
+It is one of the three largest DNA databases in the world, forms an international DNA database with NCBI's GenBank and EMBL's EBI database.
 DDBJ's data information is updated every day.

-− OMIM, the Online Mendelian Inheritance in Man, is currently one of the most important bioinformatics databases in molecular genetics.
+− The Online Mendelian Inheritance in Man (OMIM) is currently one of the most important bioinformatics databases in molecular genetics.
 In addition, it is a database that manages human genes and the characteristics of human genetic diseases.

-− IGSR, the International Genome Sample Resource, was established to ensure the ongoing usability of data generated by the 1000 Genomes Project and to extend the data set.
+− The International Genome Sample Resource (IGSR) was established to ensure the ongoing usability of data generated by the 1000 Genomes Project and to extend the data set.

 − Ensembl is a genome browser for vertebrate genomes that supports research in comparative genomics, evolution, sequence variation and transcriptional regulation.
 Ensembl annotate genes, computes multiple alignments, predicts regulatory function and collects disease data.
 Ensembl tools include BLAST, BLAT, BioMart and the Variant Effect Predictor (VEP) for all supported species.